t-mullen/Web-Broadcasting-Software/README.md

     // stream is the MediaStream output
   })
   wbs.on('stopstream', function () {
-    // called when the user presses "Stop Streaming" })
+    // fired when the user presses "Stop Streaming"
+  })
 </script>
 ```